November 11th

 Commentary:

 This verse extols the glory of Bhagavān Paraśurāma, the sixth incarnation of Lord Viṣṇu.
-Known for his fierce eradication of corrupt Kṣatriyas, Paraśurāma is said to have vanquished evil 21 times—sometimes with weapons, other times with curses.
-His legend is not only a testament to divine power but also to the unwavering commitment to uphold righteousness.
+Known for his fierce eradication of corrupt Kṣatriyas, Paraśurāma is said to have vanquished evil 21 times—sometimes with weapons, other times with His curses.
+His legend is not only a testament to divine power but also to His unwavering commitment to uphold righteousness.

 When danger rises on the horizon, we cannot afford the luxury of hesitation or retreat.
 We must face it head-on, with full resolve and every ounce of our energy.
 To do otherwise is nothing short of cowardice.

-The protection of one’s safety and security is not optional; it is an absolute duty and way of life.
+Protection of one’s safety and security is not optional; it is an absolute duty and way of life.
 Only by guarding these steadfastly can we ensure a future worth living.

 pada vigrahaH: